 Are Medical Specialists Simply Profiteers?

-Medical specialists in South Africa have been accused of increasing demand for expensive health and hospital services as well as medication and diagnostic services.
-They have also been accused of driving prices upwards with impunity.
+Medical specialists in South Africa are increasing prices for expensive health and hospital services.
+They are also pushing up the prices of medication and diagnostic services.
+And they are driving prices upwards with impunity and acting like profiteers.

 This has emerged as part of the South African Competition Commission’s health market inquiry launched in January 2014.

-One of the people who believes this to be true is Department of Health (DoH) Minister Dr. Aaron Motsoaledi.
-In the DoH’s submission to the commission of inquiry, Dr. Motsoaledi stated that “profit-maximising” hospitals and medical specialists were able to apply control through price discrimination and price increases with “relative impunity”.
+One of the people who believes that specialists are profiteers is Department of Health (DoH) Minister Dr. Aaron Motsoaledi.
+In the DoH’s submission to the commission of inquiry, Dr. Motsoaledi stated that “profit-maximising” hospitals and medical specialists had control through price discrimination and price increases with “relative impunity”.
 Yet they did not have to compete in terms of quality or price to attract new patients.

 In essence, medical specialists, as well as private hospitals, are viewed as both the drivers of price changes and service utilisation.
-This is because the diagnoses they make, and treatments they recommend, send patients directly to the hospitals where the necessary treatment is provided.
+The diagnoses they make, and treatments they recommend, send patients directly to the hospitals.

-Another person who agrees is Prof. Alex van den Heever of the Wits University Department of Social Security.
-In his review of competition in the local health system, Prof. van den Heever stated that medical specialists were “the main drivers” creating demand for expensive goods and services.
+Another person who agrees that specialists are profiteers is Prof. Alex van den Heever of the Wits University Department of Social Security.
+Prof. van den Heever stated that medical specialists were “the main drivers” setting prices for expensive goods and services.
 These included hospitals and medicine, as well as diagnostic services and devices.

 It has emerged that expenses paid by medical aid schemes for both hospitals and medical specialists have increased substantially over the past ten years.
-In real terms, healthcare benefits paid out per month for one beneficiary have increased by 42 percent, from R623 to R882 from 2000 to 2011.
+In real terms, healthcare benefits paid out per month for one beneficiary have increased by 42 percent.
+That represents an increase from R623 to R882 from 2000 to 2011.

 But the underlying reasons for the increased costs and high expenditure is not certain since the role-players making submissions to the inquiry have proposed different explanations.

 According to the South African Medical Association [https://www.samedical.org/] (SAMA), it isn’t the medical professionals who are increasing health care costs.
-Instead, on analysis, it is the hospitals, allied health professional and other costs that do not relate directly to health care that use more than half (54 percent) of medical scheme “risk pool funds”.
+Instead, on analysis, it is the hospitals, allied health professional and other costs that use more than half (54 percent) of medical scheme “risk pool funds”.
+These do not relate directly to health care.

-After pathology and radiology costs were removed from the equation, medical specialists were only responsible for 12.7 percent of this risk-pool spend.
+Disregarding pathology and radiology costs for the moment, medical specialists were only responsible for 12.7 percent of this risk-pool spend.
 In 2011, specialists “consumed” R12.2 billion while non-healthcare expenditure was almost the same, at R12.1 billion.

-SAMA’s attitude is that medical specialists have been “maligned” by lay and medical media for being largely responsible for massive healthcare inflation.
+SAMA’s attitude is that lay and medical media are “maligning” specialists for massive healthcare inflation.
 However, in reality, SAMA says that from 1997 to 2013 they only gained a ten percent market share, and this included pathology and radiology costs.

 Rates for Medical Schemes

-It is known that most medical specialists charge more than medical scheme rates, and members have to pay the difference.
+It is true that most medical specialists charge more than medical scheme rates, and members have to pay the difference.

 According to the Board of Healthcare Funders, specialists charge as much as 300 percent more than permitted by medical schemes.
 According to the South African Private Practitioners Forum (SPPF) more than 80 percent of specialist practices including cardiology, oncology, radiotherapy, psychiatry and physical medicine charge less than 120 percent of medical scheme rates.